Saoaek/SQL/Netflix/READEME.md

 # Netflix Content Analysis Project

 ## Project Overview
 This project aims to analyze the extensive database of movies and TV shows available on Netflix.
-With over 8,000 titles and 200M subscribers globally, this analysis provides insights into content trends, preferences, and the evolution of Netflix's library over time.
+They have over 8000 movies or tv shows available on their platform, as of mid-2021, they have over 200M Subscribers globally.
+This analysis provides insights into content trends, preferences, and the evolution of Netflix's library over time.

 ## Dataset Description
 The dataset includes listings of all movies and TV shows on Netflix, with details like cast, directors, ratings, release year, and duration.